genchan0218/Financial-Engineering-Assignment-1/README.md

 ## Overview

 This repository contains my submission for **Financial Engineering Assignment 1**, which analyzes historical Bitcoin (BTC) data to build predictive models using lagged price and volume features.
 The assignment explores classification techniques, XGBoost, to forecast the direction of BTC price movement.
-Key performance metrics and visualizations such as confusion matrix, ROC curve, and feature importance plots are included.
+Key performance metrics and visualizations such as confusion matrix and ROC curve are included.

 ---